 Cajun Shrimp Pasta is fettuccine and fresh shrimp in a delectable creamy creole seasoned sauce.
 This mouthwatering dish is easy enough for a weeknight meal yet elegant enough for company.

 My daughter and I are huge shrimp fans and this is one of our favorite dishes.
 When I walked into our local grocery store and saw jumbo gulf shrimp on sale I knew exactly what I was going to cook.
 This Cajun Shrimp Pasta is easy enough for even the novice cook.
 It is absolutely scrumptious and you can adjust the creole seasoning to your liking.
-Serve with a simple tossed garden salad and a glass of sauvignon blanc to complete this amazing meal.
+For a complete meal serve with Sauteed Mushrooms and Onions and a bowl of Strawberry Ice Cream

 How to clean shrimp

 Arrange a clean area to work near the kitchen sink.
 You will need cold running water.
 If the heads are still attached to the shrimp find the first hinge in the shell behind the eyes and cut there to remove the heads.
 Most groceries and markets remove the heads prior to sale.